 Use Of Vanilla In CosmeticsVanilla is one of the most important perfume ingredients in use today.
 It is used in 23% of all high quality perfumes on the market.
 In the most expensive perfumes, vanilla absolute is used.
 In cheaper perfumes and cosmetics, vanilla fragrance oils are substituted for vanilla.

 The True Color Of VanillaMost of us have been conditioned to think that food or cosmetics that are labeled "vanilla" should be white.
 This is because most food products, such as ice cream and cookies, which are vanilla flavored are white.
 In reality however, vanilla is brown.
 Vanilla beans are brown, vanilla extract is brown and cosmetics and soaps scented with vanilla fragrance oils turn brown.
 This feature of vanilla should be taken into account when using vanilla to create bath and body care products.

 Vanilla SubstitutesVanilla is not the only substance that smells like vanilla.
-Other substances that have a vanilla-like smell are: heliotrope fragrance (this has a vanilla-almond scent), tolu basalm, peru basalm, benzoin, storax and tonka beans.
+Other substances that have a vanilla-like smell are: heliotrope (this has a vanilla-almond scent), tolu balsam, peru basalm, benzoin, and tonka beans.
 These substances may also darken your cosmetics and soaps, so it is best to test each one before using it extensively in any recipe.